modo-lv/factorio-mod-stack-combinator/README.md

     * Fits with **mods that change circuit wire colors**, such as [Colorblind Circuit Network](https://mods.factorio.com/mod/ColorblindCircuitNetwork) and [Almost Invisible Electric Wires](https://mods.factorio.com/mod/AlmostInvisibleElectricWires).
 * **Research costs** are calculated dynamically based on *circuit network* technology costs, so it should fit in naturally with balance changes introduced by other mods.
 * **Crafting costs** are an *arithmetic combinator* and a *repair pack* (*copper cable* in Nullius).
-* **Multiplayer** hasn't been tested, but the mod doesn't do anything incompatible that I know of, so it *should* be OK.

 ## Limitations & performance
 * Due to the way game works, the **maximum amount of output signals** is initially limited to 40 — twice the capacity of a vanilla *constant combinator*, meaning one StaCo can process signals from two full constant combinators.
 You can increase the limit in startup settings, but it may affect performance, depending on how many StaCos you have.